Say Goodbye to Ingrown Toenail Pain

 What Causes Ingrown Toenails?

 - Cutting nails incorrectly can cause nail problems.
+Several factors contribute to the development of ingrown toenails, with improper nail trimming being one of the most prevalent causes.
+When toenails are cut too short or rounded at the edges rather than straight across, it increases the likelihood of the nail growing into the surrounding skin.
 Nails should be cut along the contour of the toe or straight across.
 Never trim down the edges or pick at toe nails.

 - Poorly fitted footwear or shoes which are too tight or small can restrict room for nail growth.
+Tight-fitting shoes or hosiery can place undue pressure on the toes, further encouraging the nail to dig into the skin.
 The resultant pressure on the nails can lead to ingrown nails.

 - Chubby toes are a trait seen in some individuals where the skin at the side of the toe is more likely to be traumatised or pierced by the nail as it grows straight out.